Do you want to know more about liquid net worth? Today we will discuss everything related to liquid net worth and what you can do with it.

 Ask yourself, if your house needed to sell quickly, how much cash would you get in the bank?

 That means that a discount percentage should be applied.
 Assuming the costs of selling are 10% of the value of the house and there is a 10% discount on the price of the house because of the short term selling.
 That leaves you with 80% of the home value as a liquid asset.

 Is A Retirement Account A Liquid Asset?

 Using the definition that we set earlier for liquid assets as it being cash or a cash equivalent, retirement accounts don’t exactly fall under the liquid asset category.

 If you want to access your retirement account before you are 60 years old, you need to pay a penalty (20% in the Netherlands) on top of the regular income taxes.
 This is a big price to pay and it will take the majority of the value of your retirement savings.

-The question you need to ask yourself is: how fast do I want to be able to access my money in order to consider it a liquid asset?
+You need to ask yourself: how fast do I want to access my money to consider it a liquid asset?

 It is up to you if you want to include assets like a retirement account, your home, or your car.
 If you include any of them, they should be discounted against 20-30% to be on the safe side.

 Your non-liquid assets will hold value, even if you decide that you don’t want to include them in your liquid net worth.
 What you can do is calculate a liquid net worth including your retirement accounts and house.
 Compare that with the numbers where your non-liquid assets are discounted to 20-30%.